davidmreed/nonskating.club/content/guides/jam-timer.md

 Jam Timing in a face mask is possible.
 You may choose to use a push-button electronic whistle, but it is difficult to produce the required cues effectively.
 Alternately, you can place your whistle inside your mask.
 You can either drop the whistle out of your mask while not issuing a whistle cue or retain the whistle inside your mask in your cheek area to allow you to speak.

-You should Jam Time with two stopwatches to ensure that you’re able to time each segment of gameplay.
+Jam Time with two stopwatches to ensure that you’re able to time each segment of gameplay.

 * One is your Period Clock.
 Configure this stopwatch to count down from 30:00.
 * The other is your Jam, Lineup, and Timeout Clock.
 (In the rest of this guide, we just say "Jam Clock").